 Eileen Burbidge is a Co-founder of investment fund Passion Capital in 2011 and since then, Passion Capital has invested in a series of successful London-based companies such as GoCardless and Smarkets.
 Eileen was given an MBE in the Queen’s birthday honours list in June for her services to business, and then in July, Eileen was named the UK Treasury’s special envoy for fintech, a type of technology that London is particularly famous for due to the sector’s relation with banks and politics.
 She was also named as one of PM David Cameron’s business advisors.
 2015 was the year when Eileen really became the face of London tech, this year was when she took the job of Chair of Tech City UK, which is a famous organisation that works to promote tech startups in the UK.
 Eileen has had profiles done in The Guardian, Techworld and The Evening Standard.
 Eileen has also previously had successful careers working Apple, Yahoo and Skype.

-Just as it was quoted in the film Mad Max: Fury Road, “Hope is a mistake.
-If you cannot fix what is broken… you will go crazy”.
 All workers in the technology sector, of all ages, genders and professions, must work together to fight the barrier between men and women.
 Women deserve to have the same salaries and opportunities as the men in the sector.
 Women deserve to be treated as equals.

 Este sitio web utiliza cookies para que usted tenga la mejor experiencia de usuario.
 Si continúa navegando está dando su consentimiento para la aceptación de las mencionadas cookies y la aceptación de nuestra política de cookies, pinche el enlace para mayor información.